dxw/tech-team-rfcs/rfc-088-optimise-dependabot-config-files-in-govpress-repos.md

   production vulnerabilities for all forms of dependency management used anywhere in the repo (e.g. NPM, Yarn, Composer)
+- Dependabot MUST be configured to alert about, and open PRs to address, development Composer vulnerabilities for any `composer.json` files in the repo
 - Dependabot MUST be configured to alert about, and open PRs to address, vulnerabilities in any GitHub Actions the repo uses
-- Dependabot SHOULD be configured to alert about, and open PRs to address, development Composer vulnerabilities for any `composer.json` files in the repo
 - Dependabot SHOULD be configured to suppress alerts and PRs for development NPM-based dependencies, unless there is a compelling reason to do otherwise